outofcoffee/imposter/docs/openapi_plugin.md

 Now, `example.groovy` can control the responses, such as:

-1. a specific example name to return
+1. a specific OpenAPI example name to return

 ```groovy
 respond().withExampleName('example1')